peterjc/thapbi-pict/docs/worked_example.rst

 ..
 WARNING::

-    Setting the abundance threshold very low (under 10) has the additional problem that the number of unique sequences accepted will increase many times over.
+    Setting the abundance threshold *very* low (under 10) has the additional problem that the number of unique sequences accepted will increase many times over.
 This will *dramatically* slow down the rest of the analysis.
     This is only advised for investigating single samples.

-For the woody host data, each plate had a negative control sample which should contain no ITS1 sequences (and at the default threshold happily none are found).
-We can specify the negative controls with ``-n`` or ``--negctrls`` by entering their filenames in full, or with an appropriate wild card:
+For the woody host data, each plate had a negative control sample which should contain no ITS1 sequences.
+We can specify the negative controls with ``-n`` or ``--negctrls`` by entering the four FASTQ filenames in full, but since they have a common prefix we can use a simple wild card:

 .. code:: console

-    $ thapbi_pict prepare-reads -i raw_data/ -o intermediate/ -n raw_data/NEGATIVE*
+    $ thapbi_pict prepare-reads -i raw_data/ -o intermediate/ -n raw_data/NEGATIVE*.fastq.gz
     ...

-In this case happily neither of the negative controls have any ITS1 present above the default threshold, so this would have no effect.
+For this sample data, happily neither of the negative controls have any ITS1 present above the default threshold, so this would have no effect.

 For the THAPBI project we now run each 96-well PCR plate with multiple negative controls.
-Rather than a simple blank, these include a known mixture of synthetic sequences of the same length, nucelotide composition, and also di-nucleotide composition as real *Phytophthora* ITS1.
-This means we might have say 90 biological samples which should contain ITS1 but not the synthetics controls, and 9 negative controls which should contain synthetic controls but not ITS1.
+Rather than a simple blank, these include a known mixture of synthetic sequences of the same length, same nucelotide composition, and also same di-nucleotide composition as real *Phytophthora* ITS1.
+This means we might have say 90 biological samples which should contain ITS1 but not the synthetics controls, and 6 negative controls which should contain synthetic controls but not ITS1.
 We then run ``thapbi_pict prepare-reads`` for each plate, where any ITS1 contamination in the synthetic controls is used to set a plate specific minimum abundance.
+This means we cannot run ``thapbi_pict pipeline`` on multiple plates at once.

 thapbi-pict classify
 --------------------